nbilasals/crop_yields_prediction/README.md

 ## Key Questions Addressed

-- How does urbanization affect local rainfall and temperature patterns?
+- How does urbanization affect local rainfall?
 - What is the relationship between urban development and crop productivity?
 - Which factors most strongly predict agricultural yields?
-- What trends can inform future agricultural planning?
+-
 ##  Requirements

 ### Python Version